MMIV-ML/BMED365/Lab4-Comp-Imag/IMC-example/README.md

 # Lab 4: IMC-example using the [steinbock](https://bodenmillergroup.github.io/steinbock) toolkit

 This lab is part of our journey through computational imaging and modeling techniques, and the use of AI in biomedical applications related to Imaging Mass Cytometry (IMC).
-We will explore IMC data ([readimc](https://bodenmillergroup.github.io/readimc)) and use the _steinbock_ [toolkit](https://bodenmillergroup.github.io/steinbock).  <br>  _update: 2024-01-30_
+We will explore IMC data ([readimc](https://bodenmillergroup.github.io/readimc)) and use the _steinbock_ [toolkit](https://bodenmillergroup.github.io/steinbock).
+This requires the `bmed365imc` environment - check [here](./environment-imc.yml). <br>  _update: 2024-01-30_

 <!-- ![img](../assets/GPT-MedAI.png)<br> -->